I had the greatest of times at the Oil Painters of America National show and convention.

 but he proved to be very down to earth guy too.

-I've been a long time fan of Marc Hanson's art and now I can say
+Marc Hanson's art and now I can say

 I'm a fan of Marc the person.
 This guy is the real deal!